Western Reserve Academy: History

 Western Reserve Academy was established on February 7, 1826, as the Western Reserve College and Preparatory School in Hudson, Ohio, on a 190 acre plot of land set aside by charter by the Ohio legislature.
 Reserve is the 27th oldest preparatory boarding school in the United States, and the oldest outside of the Northeast.

 The institution's name comes from the area in which it was built, the Connecticut Western Reserve, as it was the first of its kind in Northern Ohio.
-The settlers from Connecticut wanted to build a school of the same caliber as Yale College and selected the same architectural design, with brick buildings and the same motto, Lux Et Veritas.
+The settlers from Connecticut wanted to build a school of the same caliber as Yale College.
+They selected the same architectural design, with brick buildings and the same motto, Lux et Veritas.
 People called it "the Yale of the West."
 The first cohort included eleven students at the college level and eight at the preparatory level.
 In 1882, the college section moved north to Cleveland and became Western Reserve University, later merging with the Case Institute of Technology to become Case Western Reserve University.
-Western Reserve Academy remained open for another twenty-one years until 1903 when it closed due to financial problems.
+Western Reserve Academy remained open for another twenty-one years until 1903, when it closed due to financial problems.

 In 1916, however, the school reopened with the support of James Ellsworth, a former student and Hudson resident who had returned after becoming wealthy in the coal industry.
 The "Ellsworth Era" was marked by significant construction: Seymour Hall (the newly appointed academic building), the Bicknell Gymnasium, and Ellsworth Hall, a dormitory and dining hall.
 In 1922, Western Reserve Academy became an all-boys institution, staying this way for fifty years, until 1972, when girls were introduced into the junior class, once again becoming a co-ed institution.

 In 2001, Western Reserve Academy was recognized by U.S. News & World Report as one of the top boarding schools in the country.